Satisfiability Thresholds for Regular Occupation Problems: Introduction

 Usually, the relevant model parameter of a random CSP is a certain problem specific \emph{density} as illustrated below.
-The main focus of research is to study the occurrence of phase transitions in the solution space structure and in particular the existence of \emph{(sharp) satisfiability thresholds}, i.e.~critical values of the density such that the probability that a random CSP admits a solution tends to one as the number of variables tends to infinity for densities below the threshold, while this limiting probability tends to zero for densities above the threshold.
+The main focus of research is to study the occurrence of phase transitions in the solution space structure and in particular the existence of \emph{(sharp) satisfiability thresholds}, i.e., critical values of the density such that the probability that a random CSP admits a solution tends to one as the number of variables tends to infinity for densities below the threshold, while this limiting probability tends to zero for densities above the threshold.

-\subparagraph*{Random CSPs.} The two most popular types of random CSPs are Erdős Rényi (ER) type CSPs and random regular CSPs.
+\subparagraph*{Random CSPs.} Two important types of random CSPs are Erdős-Rényi (ER) type and random regular CSPs.
 In both cases the number $n=|V|$ of variables and the number $k$ of variables involved in each constraint is fixed.
 In ER type CSPs we further fix the number $m=|F|$ of constraints and thereby the \emph{density} $\alpha={m}/{n}$, i.e.~the average number of constraints that a variable is involved in.
-In random regular CSPs we only consider instances where each variable is involved in the same number $d$ of constraints, which fixes the \emph{density}~$d$ as well as the number $m={dn}/{k}$ of constraints.
+In the regular case we only consider instances where each variable is involved in the same number $d$ of constraints, which fixes the \emph{density}~$d$ as well as the number $m={dn}/{k}$ of constraints.
 In a second step we randomly choose the sets of satisfying assignments for each constraint depending on the problem.
-For example, in the prominent $k$-SAT one forbidden assignment is chosen uniformly at random from all possible assignments of the involved binary variables for each constraint independently.
-Another famous example is the coloring of hypergraphs, where the constraints are attached to the hyperedges and the variables to the vertices of the hypergraph, i.e.~the variables involved in a constraint correspond to the vertices incident to a hyperedge.
-In this case the satisfying assignments are determined since each constraint is violated iff all involved vertices take the same color.
+For example, in the prominent $k$-SAT problem one forbidden assignment is chosen uniformly at random from all possible assignments of the involved binary variables for each constraint independently.
+Another example is the coloring of hypergraphs, where the constraints are attached to the hyperedges and the variables to the vertices, i.e.~the variables involved in a constraint correspond to the vertices incident to a hyperedge.
+In this case a constraint is violated iff all involved vertices take the same color.